 High-End InterContinental Properties Using the IHG Reward Night Certificate

-Sure, this one isn't free, but at $89, which is the annual fee on the IHG® Rewards Club Premier Credit Card, you can stay at any IHG property in the world up to 40,000 points in value.
+Sure, this one isn't free, but for an $89 annual fee (which is not waived for the first year), the IHG® Rewards Club Premier Credit Card can get you a high-value night of accommodation at any IHG property that costs up to 40,000 points.
 Don't use this certificate at an airport Holiday Inn; instead, try a fancy InterContinental Hotel! (back to list)

 Only 11?
 What About 20 More!